On the business of Design: Design is a job

 I urge each and every one of you to seek out projects that leave the world a better place than you found it.
 We used to design ways to get to the moon; now we design ways to never have to get out of bed.
 You have the power to change that.

-Then about organizing the work.
-Making sure things get done, coordinated, all the people are working together.
+Then, it’s about organizing the work—making sure things get done, that everything is coordinated, and that all the people are working together.

 Just as you’re responsible for the quality of a project, your project manager is responsible for getting it done on time.
 And with the maximum amount of profit.
 This doesn’t mean you’re not both thinking about those things.
 It means you each own your part of the project.
 This often leads to tension, as your ultimate goal is to do good work, and the project manager’s ultimate goal is to do the work on time.
 And that’s pretty much how it should work.